-The Fitness to Train policy should be distinguished from other RADA policies:

-- Intermittence Policy: when a student requests temporary interruption to their studies on the course owing to ill health or personal circumstances. - Mitigating Circumstances: when a student is unable to participate in a specific assessment owing to ill health or personal circumstances. - Disciplinary Policy (student misconduct): when a student may have formal sanctions applied to them owing to a contravention of the academic regulations.
-Students may be referred to disciplinary procedures when their behaviour continues to be disruptive to students and/or staff and there is no indication of the student's willingness to engage with the Fitness to Train procedure. - Reasonable adjustments policy: this outlines the steps that the Academy will take to accommodate disabled students' needs and to make any short-term adjustments to the training for other students.
+- 10. The Fitness to Train policy should be distinguished from other RADA policies: - a.
+Intermittence Policy: when you request temporary interruption to your studies on the course owing to ill health or personal circumstances. - b.
+Mitigating Circumstances: when you are unable to participate in a specific assessment owing to ill health or personal circumstances. - c.
+Disciplinary Policy (student misconduct): when you may have formal sanctions applied to you owing to a contravention of the academic regulations.
+You may be referred to disciplinary procedures if your behaviour continues to be disruptive to students and/or staff and there is no indication that you are willing to engage with the Fitness to Train procedure. - d.
+Reasonable adjustments policy: this outlines the steps that we will take to accommodate disabled students' needs and to make any short-term adjustments to the training for other students.